11 Tips on Making And Selling WordPress Themes

 - Before you release your theme, you may want to try out a plugin like the Theme-Check plugin that helps you test your code against the basic WordPress standards.

 - Some themes, especially frameworks, go a little too far in slicing up a theme into lots of include files.
 Try to balance your theme to be flexible, while not being a maze to find what you’re looking for.

 - The OptionTree plugin will help you create a theme options page for your theme without having to code it yourself.

 - Never let your theme’s rating be below 4 stars to retain trust among your customers.
 If you are selling and see that the rating is falling, make sure to work on it.

 Related Article: Building & Selling WordPress Themes: A Guide to Developers

 If you are planning to develop WordPress themes then all the tips and tricks mentioned here applies to you.

 However, if you find any difficulties to manage your team and project, you can always use a project management tool.
 This way you can develop a WordPress theme more efficiently.

-Finally, as customer satisfaction should be the main focus on your business you can also go for Client Relationship Management software.
-With a Customer relationship management software, you can efficiently manage your sales funnel and reach out to your subscribers or prospects through email marketing.
+Finally, as customer satisfaction should be the main focus of your business you can also go for Client Relationship Management software.
+With Customer relationship management software, you can efficiently manage your sales funnel and reach out to your subscribers or prospects through email marketing.

 And that’s all our tips for the WordPress theme maker and developers like you!
 Happy WordPressing!